 WRIST SURGERIES PERFORMED BY CAMERA

-There is a meniscus structure like the knee called TFCC (triangular fibrocartilage or wrist meniscus) which is assigned for transmitting the load comes to the wrist to the forearm.
-This meniscus is semilunar; it does not have its own vascular structure.
-Circulation is by absorption from outside to inside.
-Therefore, recovery of injuries that arise in less circulated areas in inner side is difficult.
-Wrist arthroscopy is the best treatment method for diagnosis and treatment of these lesions.
+The wrist has a meniscus structure called TFCC (triangular fibrocartilage, or wrist meniscus) which is assigned of transferring the loads from the wrist to the forearm like knee.
+This meniscus is semilunar and it does not have a vascular structure to provide its own nutrition.
+Circulation is happened by external absorption.
+Therefore, injuries that occur the in areas with less flushing on the inner side are difficult to heal.
+Wrist arthroscopy is the best treatment for the diagnosis and treatment of these lesions.

 Wrist arthroscopy is useful in evaluating and correcting the joint surface after fractures extending to the wrist joint.

 It can be used to treat the wristswelling (ganglion).
 Wrist is a very effective method for cleaning and washing the inside of the wrist in intra-articular inflammations.
 It can be used for cleaning of intraarticular synovial structures and washing joints in some rheumatic events.
 Wrist arthroscopy is generally performed via axillary (axillary block)anesthesia.
 Sometimes the patient may be fully anesthetized.
 Generally the patient is discharged in the same day.
 Brace is applied after the surgery.
 The fingers are allowed to be used immediately after the operation.
 Patients are allowed to return to their normal activities after 7-10 days if no other procedure is performed.
 Wrist arthroscopy is a method that increases patients comfort and provides treatment with minimal risk of surgery and soft tissue damage.